IamJackReed/psm/docs/scrum(plus).md

 - Failure to operate any events as prescribed results in lost opportunities to inspect and adapt.
 - During the Sprint, no changes are made that would endanger the Sprint Goal.
 7 During the Sprint, quality does not decrease.

+### Focus

+The Scrum Team members should **focus on the work of the Sprint and the goals of the Scrum Team**.
+An iterative-incremental approach like Scrum and the time-boxing of Scrum allow us to focus.
+Scrum Teams should:
+- Focus on what’s most important now without being bothered by considerations of what at some point in time might stand a chance to become important.
+- Focus on what we know now and YAGNI (You Ain’t Gonna Need It) helps retaining that focus.
+- Focus on what’s most nearby in time as the future is highly uncertain and we want to learn from the present to gain experience for future work.
+- Focus on the work to get things done.
+We focus on the simplest thing that might possibly work.

 ### Forecast, Projection, Tracking